a10networks/a10-terraform/README.md

 ## Samples

-"terraform.tfvar" files contains sample values for each variation.
+"terraform.tfvar" file contains sample values for each parameter.

 ## Bug Reporting and Feature Requests